jjt/hashwords/README.md

 ### Install for the Browser
     $ bower install --save hashwords

-Bower is prefered, but you can also [download a zip](https://github.com/jjt/hashwords/archive/master.zip).
+Bower is prefered, but you can also [download a release manually](https://github.com/jjt/hashwords/releases).

 ### Usage:
 ```